Principles of Alchemy

 In June of 2000 Napier University awarded Dr Love the Postgraduate Certificate in Teaching and Learning in Higher Education.
 This certificate is awarded to those who complete a series of classes, workshops, peer review and an educational project.
 Jamie chose as his project to create a web-based, self-learning minicourse in evolution.

-Dr Love is an Adjunct Associate Professor (part-time) with the University of Maryland University College.
-Via distance learning he teaches "Selection and Evaluation of Biotechnology Projects" to students working towards a Master of Science in Technology Management.
+Dr Love was an Adjunct Associate Professor (part-time) with the University of Maryland University College.
+Via distance learning he taught "Selection and Evaluation of Biotechnology Projects" to students working towards a Master of Science in Technology Management.

 When he is relaxing, Jamie (aka Merlin) enjoys bird watching, fossil collecting, and stargazing.